 The interesting thing to note, for our purposes, is the kind of language that is being used.
-It is not the language of what we would call “rational deliberation and choice, the language of “free will” and “responsibility” in the usual sense Love is spoken of as something we “fall into” when we are somehow completely surprised by being actually confronted with the other.
+It is not the language of what we would call “rational” deliberation and choice, the language of “free will” and “responsibility” in the usual sense.
+Love is spoken of as something we “fall into” when we are somehow completely surprised by being actually confronted with the other.
 We speak even of being “consumed” by love.
 Marriage is referred to as “getting hooked.”
-We are bound to by the other and his or her “irresistible graces.
+We are bound up in the other and their “irresistible graces.
 And yet in a much deeper fashion we are not bound, but set free, free to realize what we are really for.
 We discover what “life” is all about.
 Life seems new and fresh and full.
 We are not even afraid in such instances to talk about “fate!”
 Since the beloved appears so absolutely as one who is “made for me,” one of whom there can be no fear, we are not afraid of saying that this love was “written in the stars,” or “prepared in heaven.”
 One is not afraid when “fate is [cut off on side of page].
 We can even say that without such love we are “nothing,” and if we lose it we seem, momentarily at least, to lose the very core of our being, our “reason” for living.

 By contrast, such language can seem utterly incomprehensible and often “irresponsible” to someone on “the outside.”
 Parents and friends may worry that the lovers have taken leave of their senses.
 They worry that they are going to lose touch with “reality” and do something foolish to wreck their lives, ruin a promising career, waste a good education and so on.
 And indeed, they might actually do so.
 But for the purposes of our analogy that is not important.
 The point is that the lovers do not care about that.
 They do not care about what the “outsiders” consider to be “rational” or “sensible.”
 They don’t worry about “freedom” and “choice.”
 They are simply beyond all that.
 They now speak of such things in an entirely different fashion.
 Everything simply has to be rearranged to fit the fact that they found each other and are in love.
 The reasons for living, the plans, and all must be made to fit another “logic,” no matter how strange and irrational this seems to the outsider.
 They simply run roughshod over everything that stands in the way of their love, emotionally, intellectually, physically, or whatever.

 For our purposes, I think the most obvious contrast to such lovers, this most obvious “outsider” would be the adamant single “playboy” bachelor so celebrated in our time.
-The free-wheeling playboy bachelor calls himself a “free” man because he is committed and reserves to himself the power of “choice.”
+The free-wheeling playboy bachelor calls himself “free” because he is committed to and reserves to himself the power of “choice.”
 He “plays the field” to gratify his desires, and, no doubt he tells himself, the desires of those lucky “playmates” upon whom he bestows his favors.
 He thinks of himself as a “great lover” and is “responsible” to this image of himself.
-He preens and grooms himself to become a lover as he understands that.
+He preens and grooms himself to become a lover, as he understands that word.
 He avoids prolonged and messy affairs.
 He backs out when things get “serious.”
 He is “responsible” to his image of himself.
 He doesn’t want to lose his “freedom.”